 If the trial is looking at a new treatment, we say what the possible side effects are, but explain that there may be others we don’t know about yet.

-When results are available, a plain English summary of the main findings is added to this field.
+When results of a trial are available, we add a plain English summary of the main findings.
 This may include diagrams if appropriate.
 At this point, the following fields are no longer visible on the site: trial design, hospital visits, side effects & location.